-Key Safeguarding Personnel Role Name Tel.
-Email Headteacher Matthew Woodville 01225 762637 Ext 226 mwoodville@jogschool.org Designated Safeguarding Lead (DSL) Helen Kerr 01225 762637 Ext 203 hkerr@jogschool.org Deputy DSL(s) (DDSL) Sarah Hill 01225 762637 Ext 255 sjhill@jogschool.org Nominated Governor Martin Sandford 01225 762637 msandford@jogschool.org Chair of Governors David Whewell 01225 762637 dwhewell@jogschool.org Designated Teacher for Looked After Children Helen Kerr 01225 762637 Ext 203 hkerr@jogschool.org.
+The John of Gaunt School ROLE NAME TEL.
+EMAIL Headteacher Ben Rhodes 01225 762637 Ext 201 brhodes@jogschool.org Designated Safeguarding Lead (DSL) Helen Kerr 01225 762637 Ext 203 hkerr@jogschool.org Senior Mental Health Lead Kate Poole 01225 72637 Ext 216 kpoole@jogschool.org Deputy DSL(s) (DDSL) Sarah Hill 01225 762637 Ext 255 sjhill@jogschool.org Nominated Governor Martin Sandford 01225 762637 Ext 226 msandford@jogschool.org Chair of Governors Toby Corden 01225 762637 Ext 226 rcorben@jogschool.org Designated Teacher for Looked After Children Helen Kerr 01225 762637 Ext 203 hkerr@jogschool.org

-Senior Mental Health Lead (non-mandatory) Helen Kerr 01225 762637 Ext 203 hkerr@jogschool.org.
-The key safeguare each of the roles a Education (2021) above are set out in Keeping Multi- Children's Social Care referrals: Multi-Agency Safeguarding Hub (MASH): Out of hours: 0300 456 0108 0300 456 0100 If you believe a child is at immedia you must call th • t harm or injury, Introduction will fulfil our local and Working Toget Keeping Childt The procedure Information sh children, young the aim of this policy all our pupils a safeguarding padults in The S chool is committed to safegual national responsibilities as lather to Safeguard Children (2 ren Safe in Education (2021) as of the Safeguarding Vulner aring - Advice for practitioner g people, parents and carers is to ensure: are safe and protected from he procedures are in place to held to be done of Gaunt School's legal responsible. id out in the following on the following on the following safeguar (2018) arm.
-It is pupils to feel safe on the following on the following of rship (formerly WSCB) arding services to e and learn to stay safe. e expected behaviours Scope acting to enabpreventing imp is defined as: children grow up with the proving all children to have the best pairment of children's mental addren from maltreatment. t life chances encompasses a whole-school preventative approach to keeping children safe, including online that incorporates pupil health and safety; school behaviour management and preventing peer on peer abuse; supporting pupils with medical conditions; Relationships, Sex and Health (RSHE) education and Personal, Social, Health and Economic (PSHE) education; providing first aid and site security.

-Relationships,
+The key safeguarding responsibilities within each of the roles above are set out in Keeping Children Safe in Education (2023)

+Children's Social Care referrals: Multi-Agency Safeguarding Hub (MASH): Out of hours: 0300 456 0108 0300 456 0100 If you believe a child is at immediate risk of significant harm or injury, you must call the police on 999.

+Introduction

+Equa Multi Academy Trust, is committed to safeguarding and promoting the welfare of children.
+We will fulfil our local and national responsibilities as laid out in the following key documents:

+- Working Together to Safeguard Children (2018) - Keeping Children Safe in Education (2023) - The procedures of the Safeguarding Vulnerable People Partnership (formerly WSCB) - Information sharing Advice for practitioners providing safeguarding services to children, young people, parents and carers (2018)

+The aim of this policy is to ensure:

+- all our pupils are safe and protected from harm. - safeguarding procedures are in place to help pupils to feel safe and learn to stay safe. - adults in the school community are aware of the expected behaviours and the school's legal responsibilities in relation to safeguarding and child protection.

+Scope

+Safeguarding children is defined as:

+- ensuring that children grow up with the provision of safe and effective care. - acting to enable all children to have the best life chances. - preventing impairment of children's mental and physical health or development and - protecting children from maltreatment.

 The term 'safeguarding children' covers a range of measures including child protection procedures.
-It
+It encompasses a whole-school preventative approach to keeping children safe, including online that incorporates pupil health and safety; school behaviour management and preventing child-on-child abuse; supporting pupils with medical conditions; Relationships, Sex and Health (RSHE) education and Personal, Social, Health and Economic (PSHE) education; providing first aid and site security.